Definition

 In Simple Terms

-dBm, short for decibel-milliwatts, is a logarithmic unit expressing absolute radio power referenced to one milliwatt.
+dBm, short for decibel-milliwatts, is a logarithmic unit expressing absolute radio-frequency power referenced to one milliwatt.
 It is the default unit of RF engineering because…